sebalanfranco/FrontEnd-Behave-Selenium/README.md

 ## Some practices used

-**Page object patter**: in order to interact with the different pages of the site, this pattern is implemented.
+**Page object pattern**: in order to interact with the different pages of the site, this pattern is implemented.
 It is useful in reducing code duplication and improves test case maintenance.

 **Utils custom modules**: aiming at keeping the steps definition as simple as possible, all external libraries are used in modules within the `steps/utils/` folder.